 Wiring and fittings

 Wiring and fittings should be inaccessible to horses, well insulated, safeguarded from rodents and properly earthed.
 If using extension leads or cables care should be taken to reduce the risk of injury to the horse.
 All metal pipe work and structural steelwork should be properly earthed.
 The risk of fire and electrocution can be reduced by having the whole installation protected by a residual current device (RCD).

-Stabled horses should be capable of being released quickly in the event of fire or other emergency in accordance with a pre-planned emergency turnout procedure.
+Stabled horses should be capable of being released quickly if there's a fire or other emergency based on a pre-planned emergency turnout procedure.

 Tethering is not a common practice in Northern Ireland.
 Tethering is securing an animal by an appropriately attached chain, to a centre point or anchorage, causing it to be confined to a desired area.

 Tethering is not a suitable method of long-term management of an animal, as it restricts the animal’s freedom to exercise itself, to find food and water, or to escape from attacks by dogs or extreme hot and cold weather.
 It also risks an animal becoming entangled, or injuring itself, on tethering equipment.